McAndrew000/Python-Portfolio/README.md

 I also have studies in functions, these being lambdas and decorator functions.

 The NYC Job project is to be part of a directory of code pertaining to Python data analysis techniques.
-Right now, most of the code either pertains to data exploration or a tutorial on the pandas groupby function by Mirsa Turp, seen here: https://www.youtube.com/watch?v=CObmzgGYtX8&list=PLM8lYG2MzHmSUPllay_D1mL2puWPILyV3&index=12
+Right now, most of the code either pertains to data exploration or a tutorial on the pandas groupby function by Misra Turp, seen here: https://www.youtube.com/watch?v=CObmzgGYtX8&list=PLM8lYG2MzHmSUPllay_D1mL2puWPILyV3&index=12